stripe2933/vk-gltf-viewer/README.md

 This project is **licensed under the GPL-v3 License**.
 See the [LICENSE](LICENSE.txt) file for details.

 [^1]: I like this term because it's hilarious for several reasons, but it's no joke!
 It has the **significantly faster glTF model loading speed than the other the viewers** I've tested.
 See [Performance Comparison](https://github.com/stripe2933/vk-gltf-viewer/blob/master/docs/performance-comparison.md) page for details.
+[^2]: Applied for standard glTF 2.0 asset only.
+Asset with material related extensions may require additional draw calls for pipeline changing.